thibaudcolas/adventures-in-datascience/coursera_machinelearning/README.md

 - Large σ^2: Features f.i vary more smoothly, higher bias, lower variance
 - Small σ^2: Features f.i vary less smoothly, lower bias, higher variance

+## Week 8

+### Unsupervised learning - Clustering

+Unsupervised learning: unlabeled data, "find some structure".
+Clusters of points: clustering.
+There are other types.

+Clustering applications: market segmentation, social network analysis, network optimisation, astronomical data analysis

+#### K-means

+By far the most popular / common clustering algorithm

+Randomly initialise cluster centroids (one per cluster)

+Steps (loop):

+- Cluster centroid assignment
+- Move cluster centroids to average of location of points

+Input:

+- K = number of clusters
+- Training set {x(1), x(2), ..., x(m)} – no y labels

+Optimisation objective: reduce output of cost/distortion function

+Random initialisation: pick K training examples and assign the centroids to those points.

+Local optima exist.
+Run random initialisation multiple times, pick the one with lowest cost function output.

+#### Choosing the value of K

+Elbow method as a way to automate it.
+Still mostly manual.
+Depends on actual reasoning for the clustering.

+### Data compression (dimensionality reduction)

+Reduce the number of dimensions to reduce:

+- Redundancy
+- Computation cost/time
+- Disk space, memory usage

+#### For data visualisation

+Find a lower-dimensional sub-pane onto which to project the data

+### Principal Component Analysis (PCA)

+- Reduce from 2-dimension to 1-dimension: Find a direction (vector) onto which to project the data so as to minimize the projection error.
+- Reduce from n-dimension to k-dimension: Find k vectors onto which to project the data so as to minimize the projection error.

+Preprocessing: mean normalisation, and optionally feature scaling

+Eigenvectors of covariance matrix

+### Applying PCA

+Choose k (number of principal components) so that 99% (or X%) of variance is retained.